Help Me!!

-"Help Me!!" is the 52nd single by the J-pop group Morning Musume, released in Japan on January 23, 2013.
+"Help Me!!" (stylized "Help me!!") is the 52nd single by the J-pop group Morning Musume, released in Japan on January 23, 2013.

 Release details

 "Help Me!!" will be the first single by Morning Musume on which Sakura Oda participates.

 The single will be released in eight versions: regular editions A and B and six limited editions: A, B, C, D, E, and F. The Limited Editions A, B, and C will come with a bonus DVD, all the other edition will be CD-only.
 Also, all the limited editions will include an entry card for the lottery to win a launch event ticket.